Skip to content

 • local: Local configuration, applied only to the current session or workspace

-For services with the same name (i.e., configurations with the same name in multiple scopes), the priority is as follows: local > project > user
+For services with the same name (i.e., configurations with the same name across multiple scopes), the effective priority is: local > project > user

 Security Approval Mechanism